softstuds/final-project/README.md

 **Returns**

-- A list of all the time blocks for the user to mark as occurred, sorted in descending order by start
+- A list of all the time blocks for the user to mark as met, sorted in descending order by start

 **Throws**